weikang9009/giddy/README.md

 #### Requirements

+- scipy>=1.3.0
+- libpysal>=4.0.1
-- libpysal
+- mapclassify>=2.1.1
-- esda
+- esda>=2.1.1
-- mapclassify
+- quantecon>=0.4.7

 Contribute
 ----------

 PySAL-giddy is under active development and contributors are welcome.

 If you have any suggestion, feature request, or bug report, please open a new [issue](https://github.com/pysal/giddy/issues) on GitHub.
-To submit patches, please follow the PySAL development [guidelines](http://pysal.readthedocs.io/en/latest/developers/index.html) and open a [pull request](https://github.com/pysal/giddy).
+To submit patches, please follow the PySAL development [guidelines](https://github.com/pysal/pysal/wiki) and open a [pull request](https://github.com/pysal/giddy).
 Once your changes get merged, you’ll automatically be added to the [Contributors List](https://github.com/pysal/giddy/graphs/contributors).

 Support
 -------